sinnie/learn_web_dev/react.md

 * use camelCase
 * With JSX pass a function as the event handler, rather than a string
     * `onChange={this.handleChange}`
 * You do not put these on components or high-level structure.
 Instead, you will put these as attributes to specific HTML elements.
-React actually does some performance upgrades to attach this on the root element for you.
+React does some performance upgrades to attach this on the root element for you.
 They are mounted when used and unmounted when not in use.
 * you can use the capturing phase by registering an event handler with an event prop that ends in the word Capture. (onChangeCapture)
 * If you find that you need the underlying browser event for some reason, use the nativeElement attr to get ti.
 * Each SyntheticEvent contains the following properties: